Tenancy at Atkin Chambers

 - New tenants can look forward to a busy and varied practice from the start.
 As one junior tenant of Chambers noted: “Within 30 minutes of the call from my pupil supervisor informing me that my tenancy application had been successful, the clerks were on the phone with my first two sets of instructions and I have been busy ever since.”

-- Juniors are given opportunities early to speak at conferences and attend industry events domestically and internationally, and to contribute to industry publications.
+- Juniors are given early opportunities to speak at conferences and attend industry events both domestically and internationally, and to contribute to industry publications.

-- All tenants, including juniors, have their own room (to completely make their own) and enjoy a high standard of accommodation and facilities within Chambers.
-Our building provides members with first-class client conferencing facilities.
-Members are supported by an excellent facilities management team providing IT support and library assistance.
+- All tenants have their own room (to completely make their own) and enjoy a high standard of accommodation and facilities, and IT support within Chambers.
+The building provides members with first-class client conferencing facilities.

 - New tenants (joining after pupillage) are not required to contribute to Chambers’ expenses on work done during the first 12 months of tenancy.